私たちについて

 How can I apply for the lesson?

-Currently, due to COVID-19, we are not accepting any new students.
+Currently, we are not accepting any new students.

 We teach only underprivileged Khmer children (both parents are Khmer) especially children who are willing to learn, but lack opportunities to learn.